 Jacob was a mess.
 He lied, manipulated, ran from his brother, wrestled with God, and walked with a limp for the rest of his life.
 And God never let him go.
 Not because Jacob held on — because God did.

 And here is the part to sit with for the rest of your life.
 Jacob walked with a limp because the night he wrestled God, God touched the socket of his hip and dislocated it on purpose.
 The limp was not a wound.
 It was a reminder.
 Every step Jacob took for the rest of his days was a step on a leg that did not work right anymore — and every step said the same thing: I did not win.
 He let me hold on.
 He held me up.
 He could have crushed me.
 He chose to bless me instead.
 If you belong to Christ, you are walking with a limp too.
-You did not earn this.
-You did not win the wrestle.
-He let you hold on.
-He is holding you up.
 And the day will come when the limp gives out, when the legs give out, when everything gives out — and you will fall the way every saint falls at the end.
 You will fall forward.
 Into the arms of the One who chose you before time began.
 And He will not drop you.
 Because He never dropped Jacob.
 And He has never dropped a single one of His.